thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 _(Replace `nvme0n1pX`, `nvme0n1pY`, `nvme0n1pZ` with the actual partition numbers you create.)_

-This partition scheme provides a robust and well-organized foundation for your NixOS installation while ensuring Windows remains fully functional.
-When proceeding with the installation, refer to the "Manual Installation" steps for creating and mounting these partitions correctly.
+This scheme provides a robust foundation for NixOS while preserving your Windows installation.
+Refer to the "Manual Installation" steps for creating and mounting these partitions.

 ## Disk Encryption (Optional)

-> **Note**: Skip this section if you don’t need encryption.
-Proceed to standard installation.
+You can encrypt your NixOS installation using LUKS.
+Skip this section if you don't need encryption.

-This guide covers LUKS Full Disk Encryption, requiring a passphrase at boot.

 ### Implementing Disk Encryption

-#### With Calamares Installer
+#### Using the Calamares Installer

-The Calamares installer offers an encryption option during partitioning:
+If you're using the Calamares graphical installer:

-1. Check "Encrypt system" when creating the root partition.
+1. During partitioning, check **"Encrypt system"** when creating your root partition.
 2. Set a strong encryption passphrase.
-3. The installer handles LUKS setup automatically.
+3. Calamares will automatically handle the LUKS setup.

-#### With Manual Installation
+#### Manual Installation

-After creating partitions but before formatting:
+If you're performing a manual installation, follow these steps _after_ creating your partitions but _before_ formatting:

-1. Set up LUKS2 encryption on your root partition (e.g., `/dev/nvme0n1p7`).
-You’ll be asked to set a passphrase.
+1.  **Set up LUKS2 encryption** on your root partition (e.g., `/dev/nvme0n1p7`).
+You'll be prompted to set a passphrase.

     ```bash
     cryptsetup luksFormat --type luks2 /dev/nvme0n1p7
+    ```

-    # Open the encrypted partition
+2.  **Open the encrypted partition**:

+    ```bash
     cryptsetup luksOpen /dev/nvme0n1p7 cryptroot
     ```

-    > **Note**: LUKS2 offers better security and is standard.

-2. Format the opened LUKS device:
+3.  **Format the opened LUKS device**:

     ```bash
     # For BTRFS (recommended)